zhangwenhao123/VCIP2017/README.md

  ======================================================================
 How to use:

-run vcip.m to choose one raw underwater image to get the enhanced result
+run vcip.p to choose one raw underwater image to get the enhanced result

 If you use our codes,please cite this paper!